Rigidity results for $L^p$-operator algebras and applications: Tensor products of Lp -Cuntz algebras

 \section{Tensor products of \texorpdfstring{$L^p$}{Lp}-Cuntz algebras}

-Tensor products of Cuntz algebras have played a pivotal role in the study of the structure and classification of simple, purely infinite, nuclear \ca s (also known as Kirchberg algeras).
-A particularly remarkable result in this direction, due to Elliott, which was instrumental in the classification results of Kirchberg and Phillips, is the fact that $\Ot$ is isomorphic to $\Ot\otimes\Ot$; see \cite{Ror_short_1994}.
+Tensor products of Cuntz algebras have played a pivotal role in the study of the structure and classification of simple, purely infinite, nuclear \ca{s} (also known as \emph{Kirchberg algebras}).
+A particularly remarkable result in this direction, which was instrumental in the classification results of Kirchberg and Phillips, is Elliott's theorem that $\Ot\cong \Ot\otimes\Ot$; see \cite{Ror94ShortElliottsThem} for a self-contained account.

-In \cite{Phi_analogs_2012}, Phillips introduced $L^p$-analogs $\Onp$ of the Cuntz algebras, and proved that these $L^p$-operator algebras share many remarkable properties with their $C^*$-versions.

-It is natural to explore the extent to which the $K$-theoretic classification theory for Kirchberg algebras can be extended to the $L^p$-setting.
-In particular, it becomes indispensable to know whether $\Otp\otimes_p\Otp$ is isometrically isomorphic to $\Otp$.
+In \cite{Phi12arX:LpAnalogsCtz}, Phillips introduced $L^p$-analogs $\Onp$ of the Cuntz algebras, and proved that these $L^p$-operator algebras share many remarkable properties with their $C^*$-versions.
+It is then natural to explore the extent to which the $K$-theoretic classification theory for Kirchberg algebras can be extended to the $L^p$-setting; in particular, it becomes indispensable to know whether $\Otp$ is isometrically isomorphic to its tensor square (with respect to either $\tensMax^p$ or $\tensSp^p$).
 In this section, we show that this is not the case, and deduce that purely infinite, simple, amenable $L^p$-operator algebras are not classified by $K$-theory.
 This answers several questions of Phillips.